github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java-and-kotlin.rst

 - ``remote`` which represents remote HTTP requests.
 - ``local`` which represents data from local files (``file``), command-line arguments (``commandargs``), database reads (``database``), and environment variables(``environement``).

  When running a CodeQL analysis, the ``remote`` threat model is included by default.
 You can optionally include other threat models as appropriate when using the CodeQL CLI and in GitHub code scanning.
-For more information see TODO.
+For more information, see `Analyzing your code with CodeQL queries <https://docs.github.com/code-security/codeql-cli/getting-started-with-the-codeql-cli/analyzing-your-code-with-codeql-queries#running-model-packs-to-configure-threat-models>`__ and `Customizing your advanced setup for code scanning <https://docs.github.com/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#extending-codeql-coverage-with-threat-models>`__.